7h3-B14ck-Kn1gh75/Public-Writeups/THM/Hard/YearOfTheJellyfish.md

 ```
 python3 exploit.py https://monitorr.robyns-petshop.thm/ 10.9.15.124 4444
 ```
 and we get nothing.
-When we navigate to the directory listed [here](https://lyhinslab.org/index.php/2020/09/12/how-the-white-box-hacking-works-authorization-bypass-and-remote-code-execution-in-monitorr-1-7-6/).
+When we navigate to the directory listed [here](https://lyhinslab.org/index.php/2020/09/12/how-the-white-box-hacking-works-authorization-bypass-and-remote-code-execution-in-monitorr-1-7-6/), our shell isn't uploaded.
 This had me stumped for a while so I decided  to take a look at the upload.php to see what errors there were:
 ![image](https://user-images.githubusercontent.com/65077960/125064720-d9e93900-e0a8-11eb-83c7-900be503fd95.png)

 ### User own